benjaminbacon/ComputerGraphics2020/Week 02 - Class 03/README.md

 ## Using GitHub Desktop To Create Your New Homework Repository

-E-mail the URL to me.
+E-mail your GitHub URL to me.

+## Watch Videos From The China Academy of Art - School of Intermedia Art Student Show from Ningbo

 * **BouncingBall** adding acceleration (gravity) to the old Bouncing Ball example
 * **Zeno** illustration of interpolation and "Zeno" easing technique